 Staff writer Beth Brogan of the Bangor Daily News wrote about the crash when it happened, and has been following the criminal and civil cases.
 She published an update about the case in the BDN on Sept.
 13, “Who should pay when a drunken driver injures someone so badly he can no longer work?”

-Here’s a statement from attorneys Gideon and Sacks regarding the status of the case:
+Here’s a statement from our attorneys regarding the status of the case:

 “This is a case against Cumberland Farms, Raven’s Roost, and Winner’s Sports Grill for violating Maine law by serving alcohol to an already visibly intoxicated person, which resulted in a driver getting behind the wheel with a blood alcohol level more than three times the legal limit.